teacherhogg/robot-controller/README.md

+# Build Notes

+npm run-script build:css
+(to update the css from tailwind)

+npm start
+(to start up the server)

 # Controller for Robot Challenge

 Note that the server is a Heroku App and this controller runs on the computer connected to the arduino(s)